 The cetaceans occupy all oceans in the world and many large rivers.
 The smallest marine mammal in this family is the hector’s dolphin, while the blue whale is the largest.

 During the prehistoric period, it is believed ancestors of the whales lived on land.
 The land ancestors are thought to have resembled small dogs, cows, or camels.

 Later, they started living entirely in the oceans and adapted to the marine environment.
 There, they gradually lost their hind legs, and the front legs ultimately turned into paddle-like flippers.
 This is how cetaceans are believed to have evolved.

 There are different types of cetaceans, and they are mainly classified according to their feeding methods.
 They are divided into two main groups; the odontocetes, which are the toothed whales, and the mysticetes, which are baleen whales.

 Just like the name suggests, the toothed whales typically have teeth.
 They are larger in numbers than their counterparts.
 Currently, there are more than 72 species of toothed whales.
 Some of these include sperm whales, killer whales, dolphins, porpoises, belugas, and narwhals.

-The baleen whales form the second type of cetacean.
+The baleen whales from the second type of cetacean.
 At the moment, there have been only 14 species of baleen whales discovered.
-These include the blue whale, right whale, fin whale, and the humpback whale.
+These include the blue whale, right whale, fin whale, and humpback whale.

 These mammals lack teeth and instead possess comb-like structures on top of their upper jaws.
 They feed by filtering the food from the water.
 A baleen whale gulps a mouthful of water filled with lots of fish and plankton.